azat-co/expressworks/exercises/static/problem.md

+This exercise is about serving static assets like HTML files.
-Apply static middleware to serve the file `index.html` without any routes.
+There are many ways to do it, but we want you to apply static middleware to serve the file "index.html".

+Please don't use ANY routes like "app.get".
+ONLY static.

-Your solution must listen on the port number supplied by `process.argv[2]`.
+Your solution must listen on the port number supplied by "process.argv[2]".

-The `index.html` file is provided and usable via the path supplied by `process.argv[3]`.
-However, you can use your own file with this content:
+The "index.html" file is provided and usable via the path supplied by `process.argv[3]".
+However, you can use your own file with this content (beware of whitespace):

 ```html
 <html>